john-tornblom/pyxtuml/docs/cli.rst

 ===============  ===================================================
 --version        show program's version number and exit --help, -h       show this help message and exit
--r <number>      limit consistency check to one or more associations -k <key letter>  limit check for uniqueness constraint violations to
+-r NUMBER        limit consistency check to one or more associations -k KEY_LETTER    limit check for uniqueness constraint violations to
                  one or more classes
 --globals, -g    add builtin global data types automatically, e.g.
                  boolean, integer and real